 HVAC Upgrades: Not the Best Option to Quickly Improve Air Quality

 More often than not, massive HVAC upgrades are the first thing facilities teams think about when setting out to improve IAQ.
-While proper ventilation, air filtration, and system maintenance are key to indoor air quality, making expensive upgrades to these systems is not the best place to start, especially if your goal is air and surface disinfection to eliminate airborne exposure risk.
+While proper ventilation, air filtration, and system maintenance are key to indoor air quality, making expensive upgrades to these systems is not the best place to start, especially when systems like the Vive Far UV Light C can help you reach your goal of air and surface disinfection to eliminate airborne exposure risk with a simple installation.

 HVAC upgrades are expensive and time-consuming.
 With costs well into the thousands for a few hundred square feet, retrofitting ventilation systems leaves a considerable dent in facilities teams’ budgets.
 Moreover, these upgrades can only modestly improve air changes per hour, even if the system runs at or close to maximum capacity.
 Finally, keep in mind that running an HVAC or filtration system more frequently also leads to higher energy expenditure and cost.